kra53n/dotfiles/README.md

 ### My minimal stuff
 I try to use a lot of software but only a piece I use.

- - shell - fish
+ - shell - Fish
+ - terminal - Alacritty
  - gui file manager - Thunar
  - tui file manager - Ranger
- - text editor - vim or nvim
+ - text editor - Vim or Nvim
- - pdf reader - okular
+ - pdf reader - Okular
  - video recorder - OBS
- - videoplayer and audioplayer - mpv
+ - videoplayer and audioplayer - Mpv

 P.S.: if you know software that could be better, please tell me about this